Nudelreaktor/pyNTURGB-D_Extraction_v1/README.md

 	We recommend:

 		-> Minimum:      8 Gb ( If you need just parts of the full set or you have a lot of time.
 Approx: 4 hours for the full set. )
-		-> Sufficient:  12 Gb ( Yep, it works and i can play minesweeper. ) -> Recommended: 16 Gb ( For full performance.
+		-> Sufficient:  12 Gb ( Yep, it works and i can play minesweeper.
+Up to 2 hours for the full set. ) -> Recommended: 16 Gb ( For full performance ( 1.5 hours ).
 Testcase: Some rounds PUBG + hoj_gen full set computation. )